Hard metal pneumoconiosis

 - large peripheral cystic spaces in a mid and upper lung distribution 5

 - honeycombing 7 (occasionally)

-- giant cell interstitial pneumonia: peculiar form of interstitial lung disease with is strongly related to but not exclusive to tungsten or cobalt exposure
+- giant cell interstitial pneumonia: peculiar form of interstitial lung disease which is strongly related to - but not exclusive to - tungsten or cobalt exposure

 - hard metal asthma: asthma related to exposure to hard metals without any pulmonary fibrosis

 - interstitial lung disease

 - 1. Forrest ME, Skerker LB, Nemiroff MJ.
 Hard metal pneumoconiosis: another cause of diffuse interstitial fibrosis.
 Radiology.
 1978;128 (3): 609-12.
 Radiology (abstract) - doi:10.1148/128.3.609 - Pubmed citation

 - 2. Cugell DW.
 The hard metal diseases.
 Clin.
 Chest Med.
 1992;13 (2): 269-79.
 Pubmed citation

 - 3. Figueroa S, Gerstenhaber B, Welch L et-al. Hard metal interstitial pulmonary disease associated with a form of welding in a metal parts coating plant.
 Am.
 J. Ind.
 Med.
 1992;21 (3): 363-73.
 Pubmed citation